Hatice Sultan (daughter of Murad V): First marriage

 As she became a young adult, Hatice openly expressed her desire to marry.
 When her father learnt of this through her mother and the other older women of the household, he was dismayed at being unable to arrange a marriage from her prison, but he eventually notified his reigning brother, Abdul Hamid II.
 Abdul Hamid offered to find husbands for his nieces on the condition that once they leave the palace, they may not visit.
 Both princesses were asked whether they preferred to stay with their family or to get married, and both chose leaving.
 Abdul Hamid sent them to Yıldız Palace.
-He fully renovated a yalı in Ortaköy ordered a second one to be built, furnished both, and sent photographs to Murad.
+He fully renovated a yalı in Ortaköy, ordered a second one to be built, furnished both, and sent photographs to Murad.

 Hatice Sultan Yalı in Ortaköy on a contemporary photograph.

 In October 1898, she and her sister Fehime met the German empress Augusta Victoria of Schleswig-Holstein who visited Istanbul with her husband, Emperor Wilhelm II.
-Abdul Hamid worried that if he presented only his daughters but not his nieces to the Empress, Hatice and Fehime would feel hurt.
+Abdul Hamid worried that if he presented only his daughters but not his nieces to the Empress, it would hurt the feelings of Hatice and Fehime.

 Abdul Hamid planned to marry Hatice to Kabasakal Çerkes Mehmed Pasha, widower of his sister, Naile Sultan.
 However, the marriage did not happen.
 In 1901, Abdul Hamid arranged her marriage to one of her father's table servants, Ali Vasıf Pasha, Code Scribe.
 The wedding took place on 3 September 1901 in Yıldız Palace.

 The couple were given one of the yalıs in Ortaköy as their residence.
 The marriage was unhappy from the start.
-Hatice locked the door to her apartments on their wedding night and did so every time her husband was home However, the marriage was presumably consummated, as Hatice had a daughter, Ayşe Hanımsultan, whom her husband acknowledged as his own.
+Hatice locked the door to her apartments on their wedding night and did so every time her husband was home.
+However, the marriage was presumably consummated, as Hatice had a daughter, Ayşe Hanımsultan, whom her husband acknowledged as his own.